Last week, we encouraged Montgomery County Council to support the FY13 arts and humanities budget. Read my testimony below!

 #1 Creativity Fills in Social Service Gaps for the County’s Neediest Citizens: Arts and humanities programs address the needs of adults with disabilities, senior citizens, children and youth who are risk for academic failure and gang violence, incarcerated youth.
 Our reach extends to Family Services, the Regional Institute for Children and Adolescents, The Children’s Inn at NIH, the Boys & Girls Clubs, and CHI Centers for adults with disabilities, and senior communities.

 #2 Creativity Fosters Tomorrow’s Innovative Workforce: Today’s CEOs value creativity over integrity and global thinking.
 An arts-infused education not only enhances academic achievement, but also helps children develop critical thinking skills, innovation, self-discipline and teamwork—all key ingredients in future workplace success.
+Our Mid size and large organizations serve over 872,000 school children every year.

 #3 JOBS!
 Over 3,448 jobs in Montgomery County that can never be outsourced.
 The arts and humanities sector puts people to work.
 Not just artists and scholars, but electricians, marketers, technicians, teachers, designers, carpenters, parking staff, caterers and workers in a wide variety of other trades and professions.
 Like other industries, the staff we employ pay mortgages, local taxes, and purchase goods and services right here in Montgomery County.